andrew-johnson-4/AI4P/README.md

 ### Fast Inference vs Strong Inference

-Fast Inference is works on an embedding that can fit into a variety of domains.
+Fast Inference works on an embedding that can fit into a variety of domains.
 One such domain is the Strong Inference from LSTS.
 So Fast Inference can work as a sophisticated driver for automated theorem proving in LSTS.